Parametric Shape Holomorphy of Boundary Integral Operators with Applications: Introduction

 \subsection{Contributions}

-We establish parametric holomorphy by verifying \emph{complex} Fr\'echet differentiability of suitable complex extensions of the parameter-to-operator map \cref{eq:param_to_operator} and paramter-to-solution map \cref{eq:param_to_solution}.
-These maps are viewed as elements of the complex Banach space of bounded linear operators or functions, with respect to a collection of an affinely parametrized bounded Lipschitz boundaries.
+We establish parametric holomorphy by verifying \emph{complex} Fr\'echet differentiability of suitable complex extensions of the parameter-to-operator map \cref{eq:param_to_operator} and parameter-to-solution map \cref{eq:param_to_solution} for BIOs on boundaries of Lipschitz domains in three dimensions.
+This is a substantial relaxation compared to previous results.
+The considered maps are viewed as elements of the complex Banach space of bounded linear operators or functions, with respect to a collection of affine-parametric bounded Lipschitz boundaries.

-The contribution of this article is three-fold: \begin{enumerate} \item By considering a collection of affine shape-parametric boundaries and suitable assumptions on the integral kernel $\mathsf{a}$, we prove that the parameter-to-operator map \cref{eq:param_to_operator} is $(\boldsymbol{b},p,\varepsilon)$-holomorphic in the sense of \cite[Definition 2.1]{CCS15} in a $L^2$-based setting.
-We conclude that the parameter-to-solution map \cref{eq:param_to_solution} is also $(\boldsymbol{b},p,\varepsilon)$-holomorphic.
-Even though we do not explore the entire Calder\'on projector in a scale of fractional Sobolev spaces as in \cite{HS21,DLM22}, we let the boundary to be globally Lipschitz, yet possibly be patchwise more regular.
-This allows the possibility of polygonal domain in the analysis. \item We demonstrate the practical applicability of our $(\boldsymbol{b},p,\varepsilon)$-holomorphy results by exemplarily applying our result to frequency-stable integral equations used in the boundary reduction of acoustic wave propagation in unbounded domains.
-This, in turn, serves a theoretical foundation for the analysis of the computational technique introduced in \cite{DHJM2022}. \item We demonstrate the theoretical usability of our $(\boldsymbol{b},p,\varepsilon)$-holomorphy results by using results from the literature to obtain \emph{best $n$-term} approximation rates for \cref{eq:param_to_operator} and \cref{eq:param_to_solution}.
-In addition, we explore the consequence of our result in reduced order modelling, Bayesian shape inversion, and in the construction of efficient surrogates using ANNs. \end{enumerate}
+The contribution of this article is two-fold: \begin{enumerate} \item By considering a collection of affine shape-parametric boundaries and suitable assumptions on the integral kernel $\mathsf{a}(\cdot,\cdot)$, we prove that the parameter-to-operator map \cref{eq:param_to_operator} is $(\boldsymbol{b},p,\varepsilon)$-holomorphic in the sense of \cite[Definition 2.1]{CCS15} in a $L^2$-based setting.
+This is achieved by taking the limit of a family of BIOs where the singularity is suitably regularized.
+We conclude that the parameter-to-solution map \cref{eq:param_to_solution} is also $(\boldsymbol{b},p,\varepsilon)$-holomorphic. \item We demonstrate the practical applicability of our $(\boldsymbol{b},p,\varepsilon)$-holomorphy results by exemplarily applying our result to frequency-stable integral equations used in the boundary reduction of acoustic wave propagation in unbounded domains.
+This, in turn, serves a theoretical foundation for the analysis of the computational technique introduced in \cite{DHJM2022}. \end{enumerate}

+We conclude this work by demonstrating the theoretical usability of our $(\boldsymbol{b},p,\varepsilon)$-holomorphy results to obtain \emph{best $n$-term} approximation rates for \cref{eq:param_to_operator} and \cref{eq:param_to_solution}.
+In addition, we explore the consequence of our result in reduced order modelling, Bayesian shape inversion, and in the construction of efficient surrogates using ANNs.